Cadence-GitHub/Stouffville-By-laws-AI/README.md

 - **Token Counting and Cost Calculation**: Tracks token usage for both input and output, calculating costs based on model-specific pricing to provide transparency about API usage.
 - **Bylaw Status Filtering**: The system allows filtering bylaws by status (active or inactive) through a dropdown selection, improving user control over search results.
 - **Direct Vector Search Filtering**: Active/inactive bylaw filtering is performed directly in the vector search query, improving efficiency.
+- **Inactive Bylaw Handling**: Special prompt template for inactive bylaws that clearly communicates their non-active status and includes specific reasons why they are no longer in effect, using the "whyNotActive" metadata field.
 - **Layman's Terms Conversion**: After retrieving relevant bylaws, a second prompt transforms the technical legal language into plain, everyday language without bylaw references, making information more accessible to residents.
 - **Comparison Mode**: Option to display both versions of the answer (technical with bylaw references and layman's terms) for comparison.
 - **Model Selection**: Users can select which Gemini model to use based on their requirements for speed, cost, and quality.